-Section 6.1.3 presented the water demand and water supply requirements, including imported water, under average hydrologic conditions for BCVWD.
+Section 6.1.3 presented the water demand and water supply requirements, including imported water. under average hydrologic conditions for BCVWD.
 Section 7 quantified the imported water demands on the SGPWA from BCVWD and the other member agencies of the SGPWA.
-It is clear from the discussion at the end of Section 7, and Figure 5, presented above, that SGPWA will have enough imported water or has made commitments for, or taken steps to acquire additional imported water supply to meet its needs to year 2040 and beyond.
-However, there is risk that Sites Reservoir and the DCP may be delayed or may not be implemented.
+It is clear from the discussion at the end of Section 7, and Figure 7-1, presented above, that SGPWA will have enough imported water or has made commitments for, or taken steps to acquire additional imported water supply to meet its needs to year 2040 and beyond.
+However, there is risk that the Sites Reservoir and the DCP may be delayed or may not be implemented.
 The projects are moving forward through the design and permitting process, but there is always a chance that the projects could be stalled.

-Since BCVWD's demands and imported water requirements are included in SGPWA's imported water demands, it can be concluded that BCVWD has firm supply including imported water to meet demands to 2025 under average demand and supply conditions based on the growth rates and water consumption rates presented previously in this WSA, so long as Recycled Water is implemented and planned SGPWA water supply projects are finalized.
-Beyond 2025 BCVWD will rely on the SGPWA to secure short term water transfers, purchase of Turn-back Pool Water, and Article 21 Water to the time when DCP and Sites Reservoir are on line.
+BCVWD's demands and imported water requirements are included in SGPWA's imported water demands.
+Therefore, BCVWD has firm supply including imported water to meet demands to 2025 under average demand and supply conditions based on the growth rates and water consumption rates presented previously in this WSA.
+So long as recycled water is implemented and planned, SGPWA water supply projects are finalized.
+Beyond 2025, BCVWD will rely on SGPWA to secure short-term water transfers, purchase of Turn-back Pool Water, and Article 21 Water to the time when DCP and Sites Reservoir are on line.

-It should be noted that 28.6%, (4000 AF/14,000 AF), of the Sites Reservoir Project Yield, indicated in Table 15 for SGPWA, is committed to BCVWD by virtue of BCVWD's financial commitment to the Sites Reservoir Project Phase 1 and Phase 2 - 2019.
+It be should be noted that 28.6%, (4,000 AF/14,000AF) of Sites Reservoir Project Yield, indicated in Table 7-2 for SGPWA, is committed to BCVWD by virtue of BCVWD's financial commitment to the Sites Reservoir Project Phase I and Phase 2 - 2019.

-Figure 6 shows BCVWD's total potable and non-potable water supply and demand.
-Figure 6 shows BCVWD is able to meet its demands, providing recycled water and imported water supplies are available.
-Of note is the significant contribution from recycled water, shown in magenta in Figure 6.
+Figure 8-1 shows BCVWD's total potable and non-potable water supply and demand.
+Figure 8-1 shows BCVWD is able to meet its demands, providing recycled water and imported water supplies are available.
+Of note is the significant contribution from recycled water, shown in magenta in Figure 8-1.
 Without recycled water, BCVWD would not be able to meet future demands.
-The imported water demands in Figure 6 include the banking demands for drought proofing.
+The imported water demands in Figure 8-1 include the banking demands for drought proofing.

-Figure 6 shows BCVWD's demand is less than the available supply.
-Figure 6 is based on the data from Table 12, presented previously, and assumes that all of BCVWD's needed imported water is available.
-Availability depends on the development and imported water needs of those agencies in SGPWA service area that are now not taking imported water.
+Figure 8-1 shows BCVWD's demand is less than the available supply.
+Figure 8-1 is based on the data from Table 6-8, presented previously, and assumes that all of BCVWD's needed imported water is available.
+Availability depends on the development and imported water needs of those agencies in SGPWA service area that are not taking imported water.

-Figure 7 shows the accumulated volume in BCVWD's Beaumont Basin groundwater storage account, and by 2040, the storage account is almost full (76,796 AF in storage).
-Table 12, presented previously, indicated that BCVWD's imported water demand was 10,470 AFY in 2040; this means that BCVWD is projected to have 7.3 years of imported water demand in storage which can be used to supply water during drought periods even if no SPW is available.
+Figure 8-2 shows the accumulated volume in BCVWD's Beaumont Basin groundwater storage account. and by 2040, the storage account is almost full (76,796 AF in storage).
+Table 6-8, presented previously, indicated that BCVWDs imported water demand was 10,470 AFY in 2040; this means that BCVWD is projected to have 7.3 years of imported water demand in storage which can be used to supply water during drought periods even if no SPW is available.

-Figure 6 BCVWD's Water Supply and Demand Projection to 2040
+Figure 8-1.
+BCVWD's Water Supply and Demand Projection to 2040

-Figure 7 BCVWD's Groundwater Storage Balance to 2040
+Figure 8-2.
+BCVWD's Groundwater Storage Balance to 2040